 defines a new record type called ActorRecord that has two fields: the string field name and the unsigned integer field age.
-The data contained by a record of this type is exactly the same as that contained by an instance of the Actor class defined in the preceding chapter §15.1.3.
+The data contained by a record of this type is exactly the same as that contained by an instance of the Actor class defined in the preceding chapter §16.1.3.

-16.1.3 Record Methods
+17.1.3 Record Methods

 A record method is a function or iterator that is bound to a record.
+See the methods section §14 for more information about methods.